hashicorp/terraform-ls/docs/language-clients.md

 The server implements a set of opt-in code actions which perform different actions for the user.
 The code action request is sent from the client to the server to compute commands for a given text document and range.
 These commands are typically code fixes to either fix problems or to beautify/refactor code.

+See [code-actions](./code-actions.md) for more detailed information.

 ### Format Document

 The server will format a given document according to Terraform formatting conventions.

-This action is available as `source.formatAll.terraform-ls` for clients which configure actions globally (such as Sublime Text LSP) and as `source.formatAll` for clients which allow languageID or server specific configuration (such as VS Code).
+This action is available as `source.formatAll.terraform` for clients which configure actions globally (such as Sublime Text LSP) and for clients which allow languageID or server specific configuration (such as VS Code).

 ## Code Lens